Do you have to be an employee to make a workplace injury claim? – View Our Guide

 Accident at work statistics

 As the graph above shows, there are several industries where the workplace injury rate is statistically significantly higher than the all-industries rate.
-These include accommodation and food service, retail, agriculture and construction.
+These include accommodation and food service, construction, agriculture and retail.

 If you were involved in an accident in any of these sectors as an employee, you may be able to make a claim for personal injury compensation.
 Get in touch today at the number at the top of this page to be put in touch with a specialist solicitor who can help you with your injury at work claim.